What is Grains of Paradise? Discover This Unique Spice

 Potential Health Aspects of Grains of Paradise

 Not only does this spice taste amazing, but it also has some pretty great anti-inflammatory properties!
 It has been traditionally used to treat aches/pains, diarrhea, sore throat, and congestion, as well as rheumatism.
-New research has suggested that it has valuable pharmacological effects in cancer, diabetes, and liver health.
+New research suggests it has valuable pharmacological effects in cancer, diabetes, and liver health.
 Additionally, it may be beneficial for weight loss, as it can promote a faster metabolic rate.

 Studies have identified several antioxidant and anti-inflammatory compounds in Grains of Paradise, including flavonoids and Paradols.
 These antioxidants have been studied extensively for their anticancer effects and their ability to modulate systemic inflammation.
 More notably, grains of paradise show promise in treating metabolic disorders such as type 2 diabetes by inhibiting enzymes such as alpha-amylase and alpha-glucosidase, which raise blood glucose after eating high-carbohydrate foods.
 Other compounds found may promote antimicrobial effects.
 While this is promising, further research is needed to determine an effective human dose.